instagibbs/bolts/03-transactions.md

 account that the second-stage HTLC transaction may also be below the limit.

-Note that this summed value of a;; trimmed outputs is put directly into the ephemeral anchor when `option_commit_zero_fee` is negotiated.
+Note that this summed value of all trimmed outputs is put directly into the ephemeral anchor when `option_commit_zero_fee` is negotiated.

 #### Requirements